Go back to all articles

 Pacing – 27 seconds, aggregation – 10 seconds.

 For example, if pacing equals 27 seconds, it can be reduced to 9 seconds, whereas the business operation can be executed only every third time.
-We receive this way for the same script on 27 second interval, not 2, but 4 points, which means that the graph looks the following way:
+We receive this way for the same script on 27 second intervals, not 2, but 4 points, which means that the graph looks the following way:

 How Granularity Influences the Load Testing Results vuser diagram2